Seven tips for the ultimate Canadian road trip

 2. Have roadside assistance.

 Mechanical breakdowns can happen even if you take the precautions noted above.
 It’s wise to have roadside assistance available if you run into trouble – whether that means a battery boost, a flat tire, or a tow to the shop.
 There are a number of ways to go about this.
 For example, it may be part of a subscription service that came with your car, or built-in to your car’s warranty.
 It may be available as a perk of your auto insurance policy.
-And, if none of these apply, it’s a layer of protection that you can obtain by joining an auto club such as CAA.
+And, if none of these apply, it’s a layer of protection that you can obtain by joining an auto club such as the Canadian Automobile Association.

 3. Bring copies of your important documents.